 Dynamic Positioning Systems

 This page gives an overview of Dynamic Positioning (DP) systems.
-Please see the DP Policy & Guidance and DP Voluntary Reporting tabs for additional regulatory information.
+Please see the DP Policy & Guidance and DP Voluntary Reporting pages for additional regulatory information.

 For additional, detailed information and references, please see the Introduction to Dynamic Positioning (DP) Systems guide.